I’ve already discussed in my plan to learn Chinese how I prefer to rely on the “context” while learning a language.

 Taxi drivers kept asking me whether I wanted to go to the local or international terminal for ages.
-I never got it and I kept telling them (the dumb way) “let me here,” no matters if I was going to Beijing or Roma.
+I never got it and I kept telling them (the dumb way) “let me here,” no matter if I was going to Beijing or Roma.

-Also, I owned my credit card for about two years but I never learned how to pronounce the name of my bank till the day I put some conscious effort on it, that is the day I met the word 农夫 during my study.
+Also, I owned my credit card for about two years but I never learned how to pronounce the name of my bank till the day I put some conscious effort into it, that is the day I met the word 农夫 during my study.

 Learn Chinese: My lazy way (Month four)